Wimbledon Theatre Turkish baths:

 < Photo: Shifrin

-The entrance to the Turkish baths led off a lobby within, and to the rear of, the triangular theatre building.
-To the left is the newly converted haunt of 'trendy young Wimbledon barflies', Bar Sia.
+The entrance to the Turkish baths from The Broadway led off a lobby within, and to the rear of, the triangular theatre building.
+To the left was the newly converted haunt of 'trendy young Wimbledon barflies', Bar Sia.

 When the theatre was built, the lobby entrance was to the right of two shops which were situated over the Turkish baths in the basement.
-The shops, on the lower part of what is now a 'split-level ground floor', have been turned into a comfortable lounge; the upper level, which is now the main bar, was originally the cooling-room of the Turkish bath.
+The shops, on the lower part of what is now a 'split-level ground floor', were turned into a comfortable lounge; the upper level, which became the main bar, was originally the cooling-room of the Turkish bath.

-Doorway from the street Lintel over doorway into the street
+Doorway from The Broadway Lintel over doorway into the street

 < Photo: Shifrin